Living in Norwich

 Is Norwich a good place to live?

-What schools are in Norwich?
+What are the schools in Norwich like?

-What is the transport like in Norwich?
+What is the average house price in Norwich?

 Where does this data come from?